 - velocity is defined with respect to units of value (user stories) rather than with respect to units of effort (tasks)

 - only the aggregate velocity of the team matters, and the phrase “individual velocity” is meaningless; a team is a mechanism intended to yield more than the sum of its individual parts

 - there is no meaningful comparison of velocity “between” different teams, since such teams may have different approaches to estimation

-- in order that velocity provide forecasts of the project's end date, it is necessary that all of the user stories making up the project be estimated in a consistent manner; this can be achieved in one of two main ways:
+- in order that velocity provides forecasts of the project’s end date, it is necessary that all of the user stories making up the project be estimated in a consistent manner; this can be achieved in one of two main ways:

 - estimate the entire set of user stories before the project starts, or early on, such as in the first few iterations;

 - use relative estimation to ensure that estimates made later on are consistent with the ones made at the start of the project